sinanisler/snn-edu-utilities/README.md

 </a>
 <br><br>

-Educational utilities WordPress plugin including admin restrictions, dashboard notepad, and custom author permalinks.
+A WordPress plugin designed for educational websites that provides essential utilities for managing user access, content organization, and course metrics.